Insurance - Frequently Asked Questions

 Products that are made for you by an outside company that you purchase packaged and ready to sell do not qualify as handcrafted.

-Can I join the HSMG as a Soapmaker and not get the member benefit insurance?
+Can I join the HSCG as a Handcrafter and not get the member benefit insurance?

 Yes, under certain circumstances:

 Outside the US: If your business is located outside the US and you don't have a physical address within the US where you perform work related to your business.
 Canadian members have the option of participating in the Canadian Insurance program (see the Canadian Insurance FAQ for details).

 Not handcrafted: If more than 20% of your annual revenue comes from the sale of ingredients, supplies, or products that are produced for you complete and ready to sell, and/or non-consumer products such as consulting or other services.

 Already Insured: If you already have product liability insurance, you can request that the member benefit insurance portion of your Handcrafter Membership be waived.

 The insurance is included in the membership benefits for Professional Members.
 A Basic Professional Membership in the HSCG is $500.00 per year.

 This is a Commercial General and Product Liability policy.
 The base limits are: